flynas Terms and Conditions of Carriage

-Web check in is available from twenty Four (24) hours and until one (1) hours prior to the scheduled departure of your flight from any KSA airport.
-For departures from the UAE, web check-in is available up to four (4) hours prior to the scheduled departure time.
+Web check in is available from forty eight (48) hours until six (6) hours prior to the scheduled departure of your flight from any KSA airport.
+For departures from the UAE, web check-in is available up to four (6) hours prior to the scheduled departure time.
 You may check in through our website, select your preferred seat, paying the Additional Fee if relevant, and choose to receive your boarding pass on your smartphone or to print out your web boarding pass.
 At the airport, you must clear customs and immigration formalities and proceed to the boarding gate no later than forty five (45) minutes prior to the scheduled departure of your flight.
 At the boarding gate, you must present your valid travel documentation to our staff for a validity and identity check along with your web boarding pass printout or smartphone boarding pass.
 The name on your web boarding pass must be identical to the name on your passport (for International flights) and your National Identity card (for Domestic flights).
 After authentication, our staff will exchange your web boarding pass for the boarding card of your flight.
 It is your responsibility, as listed in Article 13 and Article 14, to ensure that you have the necessary valid documentation, including visas and health certification, to meet the immigration requirements of your destination and to comply with our Terms and Conditions of Carriage.
 We reserve the right to refuse carriage to you if your documents do not appear to be in order or are unsatisfactory or if you are late at the boarding gate.

 ARTICLE 14 Refusal and Limitation of Carriage

 14.1 Rights and causes of Refusal of Carriage